 “That’s what we want to see,” they both exclaim.
 “Do you still do shows.”

 “Well, wait ten minutes.
-We’ll be going on.”
+We are going on.”

 They blush, then reciprocated by kissing each other.
 “What are you going to sing?”